gatsbyjs/gatsby/examples/using-DISABLE_ALL_REDIRECTS_BECASUE_IM_USING_GATSBY_AS_A_STATIC_PAGE_GENERATOR/README.md

 - serving a Gatsby application via an Nginx alias or similar
 - serving a Gatsby application from an S3 sub-bucket or similar

-Please submit PRs containing additional use-cases so other users are able to find out about this feature in the future.
+PRs containing additional use-cases would be most welcome.